 With the publication in Pediatrics of the second of two articles by a research group at the University of Washington, we gain a startling picture of how violent cartoons and more pro-social cartoons affect very young children.
-In their first article, the focus was on sleep problems, in the second, the children’s behavior.
+In their first article, the focus was on sleep problems, and in the second, the children’s behavior.

 The researchers describe their methods succinctly: More than 500 families with children between the age of 3 and 5 were selected for the study.
-The average TV involvement of these kids was about 4 hours per day.
+The average TV involvement of these kids was about four hours per day.
 The researchers divided them randomly into a control and intervention group.

-The control group continues watching their usual cartoon fare, many of them violent, like “Road Runner” or “Scooby Doo.”
+The control group continues watching their usual cartoon fare, many of them violent, like “Road Runner” or “Scooby-Doo.”
 Families in the intervention group are counseled to watch a cartoon fare described as pro-social and educational like “Dora the Explorer” and as neither violent nor pro-social, like “Curious George.”
 They agree to adhere to this media diet for six months, with a follow-up after a year.

 All families receive a home visit and the parents complete a well-known children’s behavioral questionnaire called the Social Competence and Behavioral Evaluation tool.
 In it, parents answer questions to clarify if their children are manifesting certain behaviors like shoving, yelling, bullying and destroying things, arguably the building blocks for downright aggressive behaviors later in life.
-More positive behaviors are also tracked, like sharing, cooperating, and being sensitive to other’s problems, that is, positive attributes that most parents and societies prefer in its young when they enter school.
+More positive behaviors are also tracked, like sharing, cooperating, and being sensitive to other’s problems, that is, positive attributes that most parents and societies prefer in their young when they enter school.

 The outcomes are striking, though perhaps not surprising.
 Very young children immersed in pro-social and non-violent cartoons after six months are more sociable children.
 The kids left to watch violent cartoons manifest more often early signs of aggression.